 The Board delegates to the senior management, the implementation of the systems of risk management and internal control within an established framework throughout the Group.
-The Management together with the internal auditors are in the process of updating the Group's Enterprise Risk Management framework.
+The Management together with the internal auditors review and update the Group's Enterprise Risk Management framework periodically.